-All candidates within the PhD program in Applied Ecology are members of the International Research School in Applied Ecology (IRSAE).
+All candidates within the PhD program in Applied Ecology and Biotechnology are members of the International Research School in Applied Ecology (IRSAE) ( www.irsae.no).
 IRSAE is an international and scientific network for young researchers, and candidates are expected to engage in courses and workshops organized by IRSAE.

 International Research School in Applied Ecology (IRSAE)

 IRSAE is an academic network for young researchers and has 15 partners in Europe.
-The Faculty of Applied Ecology, Agricultural Sciences and Biotechnology at INN University is the coordinating partner, and IRSAE has more than 150 PhD students and 50 researchers.
-The mission of IRSAE is to advance the quality of PhD education within various research fields coupled to applied ecology thereby producing responsible future scientists and managers that can progress the present-day front in applied ecology further.
-The summer school is the largest IRSAE event of the year and in 2019 the summer school will bring 60 PhD candidates and 20 researchers together at one of the IRSAE partner institutions; Hólar University College in Iceland.
+The Faculty of Applied Ecology, Agricultural Sciences and Biotechnology at INN is the coordinating partner, and IRSAE has more than 200 PhD candidates and 50 researchers.
+The mission of IRSAE is to advance the quality of PhD education within various research fields coupled to applied ecology, thereby producing responsible future scientists and managers that can progress the present-day front in applied ecology further.
+The summer school is the largest IRSAE event of the year, and 60 PhD participants and 20 researchers will take part in the 2019 summer school.